kgarcia-snhu/kgarcia-snhu.github.io/README.md

  13. Edit existing drivers - Update changes to existing drivers based on parameters set.
  14. Remove non-functional drivers - Remove non-functional drivers, as some share the same pins and cause the project to fail.
  15. Ensure functions have the variables that support them declared nearby - Relocate declarations above where the function is called.
- 16. Ensure Project Requirements are fulfilled and improvements support quality, efficiency, and security.
+ 16. Ensure artifact requirements are fulfilled and improvements support quality, efficiency, and security.
- 17. Create ReadMe file and include project outcome and steps.
+ 17. Create ReadMe file and include artifact outcome and steps.

 The skills for this artifact demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals in software engineering and design.
 In an effort to create industry-standard software design, Code Composer was used to create a template of drivers and resources.
 Additional settings and configurations helped to develop software functionality that is free of errors.
 I have added comments where necessary within codes to adhere to best practices.
 I have made an effort to not over comment on items of this project, as a result, redundancies have been removed.
 I have ensured that there are no errors in logic, using correct loops, branches, and nesting.
 That loops and cases include defaults to protect the programs functionality.
 By developing code and determining the proper settings and resources used, the code developed is more robust and efficient, delivering value and accomplishing industry-specific goals.